nekowasabi/nudge-two-hats.vim/README.md

   -- Prompt configuration
   system_prompt = "Analyze this code change and provide varied, specific advice based on the actual diff content.
-Consider whether the programmer is focusing on refactoring, adding new features, fixing bugs, or improving tests.", purpose = "", -- Work purpose or objective (e.g., "code review", "refactoring", "feature development")
+Consider whether the programmer is focusing on refactoring, adding new features, fixing bugs, or improving tests.", purpose = "", -- Work purpose or objective (e.g., "code review", "refactoring", "feature development") callback = "", -- Vim function name to append its return value to the prompt

   -- Default CBT (Cognitive Behavioral Therapy) settings default_cbt = {